-The Energy Department, inspired by the idea of creating a centralized hub for collaboration and information, launched its own internal wiki Powerpedia two years ago today.
+Inspired by the idea of creating a centralized hub for collaboration and information, the Energy Department launched its own internal wiki, Powerpedia, two years ago today.
+Since then, the Department has achieved several significant milestones:

-Employees can now access and contribute to specific articles about what¹s going on throughout the Department, including in our 21 national labs and technology centers.
+- Employees can access and contribute to articles, including tose originating at our 21 national labs and technology centers.

 As part of the effort to centralize the Freedom of Information Act (FOIA) process, several different divisions within Department now use Powerpedia to streamline information flow helping FOIA specialists across headquarters better prepare responses that can quickly be reviewed and approved according to the new process.